yahcut/RBF/README.md

 # RBF
 This is the python code to perform Rapid Building Backdating Footprint, a backdating approach proposed by article:
-**A Straightforward Building Footprints Backdating Approach to Evaluate Land**
+**A Straightforward Building Footprints Backdating Approach to Evaluate Land Used Planning in A Data-scarce and Tsunami-prone Region**

 To run this code, you need to install several libraries using pip or conda, including _rasterio_, _geopandas_, _numpy_, _shapely_, and _sklearn_.
 You need contemporary building data, validation dataset, and built-up mask layers.